sandalu-umayanga/automated-file-organizer/README.md

 javac -d out $(find src -name "*.java")

 Create the manifest:
-echo "Main-Class: com.yourname.organizer.FileOrganizer" > manifest.txt
+echo "Main-Class: com.yourname.organizer.FileOrganizer" > manifest.txt         ===> on linux

+on windows
+@"
+Manifest-Version: 1.0
+Main-Class: com.yourname.organizer.FileOrganizer

+"@ | Set-Content manifest.txt

 A manifest file tells Java information about the JAR file.

 Without a manifest, Java sees the JAR as just a collection of .class files and doesn't know which class to

 Build the JAR:
-jar cfm FileOrganizer.jar manifest.txt -C out .
+jar cfm FileOrganizer.jar manifest.txt -C out .      ==> linux
 --------------------------------------------------------------------
 Important Concept: You Must Compile on the Target OS